The Only Thing You Have To Fear Is Fear Itself

 Q: Is it possible to completely eliminate fear?

 A: While completely eliminating fear might be unrealistic, it's absolutely possible to manage and significantly reduce its impact on your life.
-The goal isn't fearlessness but rather developing healthy coping mechanisms and strategies to navigate fear effectively.
+The goal isn't fearlessness but rather developing healthy coping mechanisms and strategies to deal with fear effectively Which is the point..

 Q: How long does it take to overcome a phobia or anxiety disorder?